intel/terraform-intel-azure-linux-vm/README.md

 In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group.
 The tags Name, Owner and Duration are added to the virtual machine when it is created.

-We have now included exmple for provisioning Intel Confidential VMs with TDX- see "azure-linux-tdx-vm" and "azure-rhel-tdxvm" example folders.
+We have now included example for provisioning Intel Confidential VMs with TDX- see "azure-linux-tdx-vm" and "azure-rhel-tdxvm" example folders.

 ## Usage